 You can’t have a proper dinner without flatware, and if you’re going to stock your tables with something stylish, you might as well go bold.
-With a classic mirrored finish and some pretty unique silhouettes, the David Chipperfield 24-Piece Flatware Set will look great with your other atomic pieces.
+With a classic mirrored finish and a bronze color some pretty unique silhouettes, the Milano 20 piece set will look great with your other atomic pieces.

 When I say “party,” you say “fiesta,” and you know what that means: Fiesta serveware.
 Track down some original pieces from the ’60s, or just go directly to the source, as Fiesta still makes their beautiful pieces in the same styles as the originals.
-Since you need a handy platter for sweet potatoes, why not give this Square Handled Serving Tray in Turquoise a try?
+Serve up your salad or potatoes in this large oval platter in turquoise.

 Your green bean casserole needs some love on the table, too!
-If you’re going to keep your serving dishes on the table, you might as well give them some style, like this vintage Hall China Sundial Casserole Dish.
+If you’re going to keep your serving dishes on the table, you might as well give them some style.
+This vintage Hall China Sundial Casserole Dish do the trick!

 You know your modernist table isn’t complete without some Russell Wright, and we’ve got you covered.
-A smattering of pieces are easily available on Etsy or Ebay, but since full sets are nearly impossible to come by, try outfitting your table with more unique pieces, like this American Modern Iroquois Carafe, which Bauer Pottery still makes today!
+A smattering of pieces are easily available on Etsy or Ebay, but since full sets are nearly impossible to come by, try outfitting your table with more unique pieces.
+We love this American Modern Iroquois Carafe, which Bauer Pottery still makes today!

-Whether it’s a cocktail or just a glass of water, your guests will need something to sip…and your table will need a little spunk and sparkle.
-Pull out your favorite Mad Men-style barware, or take the holidays as the perfect opportunity to gift yourself a new set, like these Elegante Gold Swirl Double Old Fashioned Glasses.
+Whether it’s a cocktail or just a glass of water, your guests will need something to sip.
+Pull out your favorite Mad Men-style barware for a little spunk and sparkle, like these Elegante Gold Swirl Double Old Fashioned Glasses.

 To finish off your Thanksgiving spread, don’t skimp on the centerpiece.
 If you’re missing that Danish touch to your decor, add a little Scandinavian flair with one (or a few) Heima 4-Armed Candlestick(s) and it’s officially a party.